HanetakaChou/hanetakachou.github.io/src/index.md

 You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>
 ```

+## Credit
+If you find there are any mistakes or improvements, please don't hesitate to contact me by [email](mailto:HanetakaChou@outlook.com).

 ## C Plus Plus
 [C-Plus-Plus/Perfect-Forwarding.html](C-Plus-Plus/Perfect-Forwarding.html)